stutisaxena002/QuizEngine/README.md

 # QuizEngine

 These quizzes are designed to take less than an hour for a beginning /intermediate Java developer to complete.
 Primarily, they are meant to give us an idea of your coding style and thought process.
-More detailed instructions for each quiz can be found under each directory.

 It provides us with two interfaces: